 Saraswati, the goddess of knowledge and arts, represents the free flowing of wisdom and consciousness.
 Saraswati is the daughter of Lord Shiva and Goddess Durga.
 She possesses four hands, which represent the four aspects of human personality in learning: mind, intellect, alertness, and ego.
 You would call upon Saraswati for the power of speech, wisdom, and learning.

-A very popular god in the modern yoga world, the elephant-headed god Ganesha is one of the most important deities in Hinduism.
+A very popular god in the modern yoga world and often found as a statue in yoga teacher training’s school, the elephant-headed god Ganesha is one of the most important deities in Hinduism.
 The son of Shiva and Parvati, Ganesha is the lord of success and the remove of all obstacles.
 He is commonly worshiped as the god of education, wisdom, and wealth.
 Ganesha’s head symbolizes the eternal soul (Atma), while his body signifies illusion in the material world (Maya).
 You would call upon Ganesha for protection and removal of any obstacles that may come your way.

 Hanuman, the mighty monkey god, is the ultimate image of faith and devotion.